clj-grenada/grenada-spec/README.md

 Antilles.](https://upload.wikimedia.org/wikipedia/commons/5/53/Grenada_in_its_region.svg)](https://commons.wikimedia.org/wiki/File:Grenada_in_its_region.svg#/media/File:Grenada_in_its_region.svg)
 [(Listen also.)](http://www.bbc.co.uk/programmes/b02x5j69)

 Grenada is a Clojure metadata build and distribution system.
+Features:

+ - for **library authors**: assemble and publish documentation packages similar to Javadoc JARs, but containing well-defined data.

+ - for **documentation editors**: bolster the documentation of existing Clojure libraries; assemble documenation and examples from different sources.

+ - for **toolsmiths**: build on a rigorous yet flexible model of metadata about things in the Clojure ecosystem.

+ - for **developers**: annotate Clojure objects that don't support doc strings with easily accessible documentation (to be implemented).

 This repo houses the Grenada specification (start with reading the [overview](SpecOverview.md)) and other things, which I couldn't find a better